MatiasDiBernardo/Acoustic-Data-GUI/README.md

 # Acoustic-Data-GUI
 Full app to input, display, and save, different acoustic parameters of a given data.
+All of them are required projects for the subject Acústica y Psicoacústica II.

 ## Air transmission noise